manu10/buffUp/README.md

 # Buffup SDK for Android

 This repository includes the sdk that provides a custom view to show Buffs which should be displayed over a video.
-It was developed as part of [Buff UP LTD Android Dev.
-Test](https://github.com/buffup/AndroidTechTest)

 ## Architecture